Seven Habits of People with Great Credit Scores

-People with great credit scores have earned them for a reason, they have always borrowed money, and paid it back on time.
+People with excellent credit scores have earned them for a reason, they have always borrowed money, and paid it back on time.

-There’s no trick to what they’ve done, and there is no one action that will help you get a great credit score.
-When someone asks me how to earn a good credit score, I tell them to look at the spending habits of those with great scores and to develop the same habits.
-Here are the seven habits of people with great credit scores.
+There’s no trick to what they’ve done, and there is no one action that will help you get a high credit score.
+When someone asks me how to earn a good credit score, I tell them to look at the spending habits of those with great scores and to develop the same practices.
+Here are the seven habits of people with high credit scores.

 1. Never Pay in Cash.

 People with great credit scores want every purchase to count.
-And a purchase doesn’t count unless the three credit reporting bureaus know about it!
+And an investment doesn’t count unless the three credit reporting bureaus know about it!
 The only way to make sure that the bureaus know how much money you’re spending is to pay for everything on your credit card(s.)

 Rather than deposit your paycheck and spend, think of your spending as a monetary cycle: Put your paycheck in the bank, spend with your credit cards, and pay off the cards with the funds you’ve already deposited.
 It’s one extra step that pays off big with the added security and boosts to your score that credit cards provide.